-60. A separate Section for the Enterprise was included in the budget following the approval of a supplementary budget proposal in 2023.
-The staff of the Enterprise comprise an interim director-general and a research associate.
-The interim director-general is responsible for overseeing the performance of the functions listed under paragraphs (a)- (h) of Section 2 of the Annex to the 1994 Agreement.
-Budgetary provision consists of staff costs, allowance for cost recovery of information technology services and an allowance for travel.
-No increase is proposed over the supplementary budget approved by the Assembly in 2023, however costs are shown on a full year basis, whereas the supplementary budget was approved based on fourteen months' costs.
+60. A separate section for the Enterprise was included in the budget following the approval of a supplementary budget proposal in 2023.
+The staff of the Enterprise comprise an interim Director General and a Research Associate.
+The interim Director General is responsible for overseeing the performance of the functions listed under section 2, paragraph 1 (a) to (h), of the annex to the Agreement.
+The budgetary provision includes staff costs, an allowance for the cost recovery of information technology services and an allowance for travel.
+No increase is proposed over the supplementary budget approved by the Assembly in 2023.
+Costs are, however, shown on a full-year basis, whereas the supplementary budget was approved based on costs over a 14-month period.

-VII Scale of assessed contributions
+VII.
+Scale of assessed contributions

-- 61. In accordance with the Convention and the 1994 Agreement, the administrative expenses of the Authority are to be met by assessed contributions of its members until the Authority has sufficient funds from other sources to meet those expenses.
+- 61. In accordance with the Convention and the Agreement, the administrative expenses of the Authority are to be met by assessed contributions of its members until the Authority has sufficient funds from other sources to meet those expenses.
 This implies a progressive adjustment of the burden of financing the Authority from member States to future revenues from activities in the Area.
-For the financial period 2025-2026, total revenue (other than assessed contributions of member States) is estimated at \$5,320,000, comprising contractor overhead charges, miscellaneous income, and the agreed contribution of the European Union.
-This means that total estimated assessed contributions of member States amount to \$21,780,000 for the financial period (\$10,890,000 for each year of the financial period) less any savings from the financial period 2023-2024. - 62.
-It is noted that the contractor overhead charge, which since 1 January 2022 is fixed at \$80,000, was last reviewed by the Committee in 2020.2 In deciding to increase the charge, the Council had requested the Committee to conduct an assessment on a regular basis of changes in costs covered from the annual overhead charge and had further requested the Secretary-General to ensure that detailed information on any proposed changes is made available to member States well in advance.
-Taking these factors into account, the Committee may wish to request the matter of overhead charges to be included in the agenda of the Committee for 2025, with a view to implementing any proposed increases in 2026 or 2027. - 63.
-The scale of assessments for the Authority shall be based upon the scale used for the regular budget of the United Nations, adjusted for differences in membership, with a maximum assessment rate of 22 per cent and the minimum rate 0.01 per cent.
-The most recent scale of assessments for the regular budget of the United Nations was adopted by the General Assembly on 24 December 2021 for the period 2022-2024.
+For the financial period 2025-2026, total revenue (other than assessed contributions of member States) is estimated at \$5,320,000, comprising contractor overhead charges, miscellaneous income and the agreed contribution of the European Union.
+This means that the total estimated assessed contributions of member States amount to \$21,780,000 for the financial period (\$10,890,000 for each year of the financial period) less any savings from the financial period 2023-2024. - 62.
+It is noted that the contractor overhead charge, which since 1 January 2022 is fixed at \$80,000, was last reviewed by the Committee in 2020.
+In deciding to increase the charge, the Council had requested the Committee to conduct an assessment on a regular basis of changes in costs covered from the annual overhead charge and had further requested the Secretary-General to ensure that detailed information on any proposed changes is made available to member States well in advance.
+Taking these factors into account, the Committee may wish to request the matter of overhead charges to be included in its agenda for 2025, with a view to implementing any proposed increases in 2026 or 2027. - 63.
+The scale of assessments for the Authority shall be based upon the scale used for the regular budget of the United Nations, adjusted for differences in membership, with a maximum assessment rate of 22 per cent and a minimum rate of 0.01 per cent.
+The most recent scale of assessments for the regular budget of the United Nations was adopted in General Assembly resolution 76/238 for the period 2022-2024.

-VIII Budget summary
+VIII.
+Budget summary